lsmuller/weather-api/README.md

 ### Instructions to run assignment locally
 To run locally:
+- make sure to install Node.js, Angular.Js, Express.js in the machine.
-- clone the repository into the computer
+- clone the repository into the computer.
-- Go to the root folder of the project
+- Go to the root folder of the project.
 - Run the following commend via terminal:
 `node server.js`

+To run the deployed application:
 Access via Heroku: https://evening-wave-33176.herokuapp.com

 The endpoint can be accessed via Rest client or directly in the browser.

 ### What did you not include in your solution that you want us to know about?
 Node.js unit testing.
 Karma comes as a built in test framework for Angular applications.
-I have chosen Jest for the API unit testes, but I couldn't configure the project to run both frameworks in parallel.
+I have chosen Jest for the API unit tests, but I couldn't configure the project to run both frameworks in parallel.

 ### Other information about your submission that you feel it's important that we know if applicable.
 - I have never worked with any of the technologies I used in this challenge.
 - I have chosen to invest a large portion of time in designing and understanding the proper technologies to use.
-Unfortunatelly,

 ### Your feedback on this technical challenge
-I learned a lot while doing the test
+I learned a lot while doing the test.